tdom::schema -

 - Returns true if the content of filename is

 valid, or false, otherwise.
-The given file is feeded as binary
+The given file is fed as binary stream

-UTF-16 encoded data will work with this method.
-If validation has
+encoded data will work with this method.
+If validation has failed

-failed and the optional objVar argument is given,
+and the optional objVar argument is given, the

-the variable with that name is set to a validation error message.
+variable with that name is set to a validation error message.
+If

-If the XML string is valid and the optional objVar
+the XML data is valid and the optional objVar

 - Returns true if the content read from the Tcl channel channel is valid, or false, otherwise.
 Since data read out